schnoog/php_atproto/README.md

 Maybe it will become more in the future.

+#### V0.0.0.5 remark
+To make it all less of a mess, I renamed almost all functions.....

 ## Installation
 ### Manual installation
 This means you have a copy of the whole repository either by